-- NEW IN 2017!
-SPD and PeDRA have implemented a fully automated online submission process.
-Please submit a completed online Research Grant Application.
+- Please submit a completed online Research Grant Application following the application submission requirements for the Pilot Grant or Team Grant.
 This application, including instructions, can be found here.
 Once all required fields are completed, submit the application online and we will send an email confirming the submission to the Principal Investigator.

 - All work must begin within six months of the funding of the grant.
 Only under special circumstances and with the approval of both the SPD Awards & Grants Committee and PeDRA Grants Committee can the work be delayed beyond this time period.
 Applications should detail the anticipated amount of time needed to complete the proposed work.
 Grant research should be completed within eighteen months of initial funding.
 Additional time requirements should be detailed and submitted in writing to email@example.com.